-Funding is managed according to strict rules to ensure that there is tight control over how funds are used and that funds are spent in a transparent, accountable manner.
+Funding is managed according to strict rules to ensure there is tight control over how funds are used and that the money is spent in a transparent, accountable manner.

-Grants for specific projects, usually following a public announcement known as a 'call for proposals'.
+- Grants for specific projects in relation to EU policies, usually following a public announcement known as a 'call for proposals'.
 Part of the funding comes from the EU, part from other sources.

 Can obtain EU funding through grants, loans and guarantees.
-Grants provide direct support, while other funding is available through programmes managed at national level.
+Grants provide direct support, while other funding is available through programmes managed nationally.

-May be eligible for funding, provided they are active in EU policy areas on a non profit basis.
+May be eligible for funding, provided they are active in EU policy areas and on a non-profit basis.

 Two main types of funding:

-- Lifelong Learning Programme - study opportunities through Erasmus, support for school goers nearing the end of secondary education, and vocational training in another country
+- Education & training - study opportunities through Erasmus+, support for pupils nearing the end of secondary education, and vocational training in another country

-- Youth in Action Programme - co funding of projects which encourage civic involvement, volunteer work and a broader multicultural outlook.
+- Youth – co-funding of projects which encourage civic involvement, volunteer work and a broader multicultural outlook.

 Between 2014 and 2020, the EU will provide almost €80bn in funding for research, mainly through its flagship research programme Horizon2020.
 This funding usually takes the form of grants, to part-finance a broad range of research projects.